bazbt3/rssupdatemasto/README.md

 Note: I *chose* to use this method of displaying the data within the `hashtags` file.
 Using an `.ini` with `configparser` one must make the values lower case throughout - configparser converts the key's text to lower case, thus never matching the `term` value.

 ### Files the script creates:
-The code itself creates 2 more files, both of which can be safely removed *while testing*, but which are necessary to create and retain a history:
+The code itself creates one file, which can be safely removed *while testing*, but which is necessary to create and retain a history:
-* `rssupdatemasto_new.txt` - the title, URL and posting date of the latest RSS post.
 * `rssupdatemasto_base.txt` - the most recent post date, which must be retained to check if any later posts appear.

 ### Automating it:
 * To periodically run the script I created a 'cron job' by making a 'crontab' file on my always-on Mac.
-It should run every 3 hours starting at midnight.
+It runs every hour starting at midnight.
 To create and amend it I started with and continue to use the vi editor, which is an experience in itself.
 Anyway, here it is:
-`0 */3 * * * cd ~/coding/rssupdatemasto/rssupdatemasto; python3 rssupdatemasto.py`
+`0 * * * * cd ~/coding/rssupdatemasto/rssupdatemasto; python3 rssupdatemasto.py`
 * I found that on a Mac one has to add cron to the list of 'Full disk access apps' - [Crontab Operation not permitted](https://apple.stackexchange.com/questions/378553/crontab-operation-not-permitted/378558#378558) (*StackExchange*).

 ### The other script in the repository: